TheMoxyFoxy/legends-and-lore-rulebook/content/pages/classes/warrior.md

 ## Building a Warrior
 A warrior's hit die is a `d8` and they are proficient in both martial and basic weapons as well as heavy armor and below.

-At level 1, warriors gain a new resource, Stamina, with a maximum amount equal to their warrior level.
-Many of their skills use Stamina, which regenerates at an amount equal to your Strength at the end of your turn.
-Whenever you end your turn without using Stamina, you instead regenerate twice.
+At level 1, warriors gain a new resource, Stamina, with a maximum amount equal to their Strength.
+Many of their skills use Stamina, which regenerates by 1 at the end of your turn.
+Whenever you end your turn without using Stamina, you instead regenerate 3.
 You start each battle with maximum stamina.

 You also gain these abilities at level 1:

+{{% ability name="Brace" type="Action" cost="1 Stamina" %}}
+Increase your AC by 1 until the start of your next turn.
+{{% /ability %}}

-{{% ability name="Focused Strike" ap="1" type="Action" %}}
+{{% ability name="Focused Strike" type="Action" cost="1 Stamina" %}}
 Your next nonmagical attack gains Accuracy to hit.
 {{% /ability %}}

-{{% ability name="Weakpoint" ap="0" cost="1 Stamina" type="Action" %}}
+{{% ability name="Weakpoint" type="Action" cost="2 Stamina" %}}
 Your next nonmagical attack gains +1 to wound.
-Can only be used once per combat.
 {{% /ability %}}

 {{% ability name="Flank" type="Passive" %}}